HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ###### Gathering Dataset
 To improve performance, we needed to obtain more dataset from various source.
-This process collecting proper data for model needed huge time cost for doctors.
+This process collecting proper data for model requires long time cost for doctors.
-Especially, data labeling was a big overload because it was handcrafted task to segment the region of nodule in pixel by pixel.
+Especially, data labeling is a big overload because it is generally handcrafted task to segment the region of nodule in pixel by pixel.

-we put many effort to help them.
+we put much efforts to help them.
-Key was a efficiency and decrease  of time consuming.
+Key was an efficiency and decrease  of time consuming.
-We had several meeting with doctors and proposed useful methods like nodule segmentation support application and semi-auto segmentation for nudule data.
+We had several meetings with doctors and proposed useful methods such as nodule segmentation support application and semi-auto segmentation for nodule data.
 <figure>
   <img src="/images/medipixel/mp_chest_data0.jpg">
   <figcaption></figcaption>